ArianZargaran/web-tech/javascript/the-call-stack-and-memory-heap.md

 ### The Memory Heap

 The memory heap is where the memory allocation happens.
 Here the information is stored and written.
 Allocate, use and release memory.
+(Metaphor: The drawer).

 ### The Call Stack